ryansolida/minerva-square-sub/README.md

 You can restrict content to members only in two ways:

 1. Using the shortcode: `[members_only]Your exclusive content here[/members_only]`
-2. Using the meta box in the post/page editor to mark entire posts/pages as members-only
+2. Making a whole page members-only by checking the "Members Only" box in the page editor sidebar.
+This restricts the entire page to members only.

 ### Elementor Integration